This post will be a short detour from building material to talk about detox.

 There is also a simplified methylation protocol.

-I’m seeing a lot of people make huge improvements with brain retraining.
 It seems that once one is in a non-toxic environment, and detox has been added, the brain can still overreact to very small amounts of toxins.

 This program seems to be helping to re-train the brain to respond in healthier ways.
 The Gupta programme is one of these programs that I have seen people recover with.